Mastering the Fine Art of Tapestry

 Nadia Petkovic runs her studio, ‘Atelier de la Lune.’

 We will travel to Felletin, a small town 10 km. from Aubusson to view the historic workshop of Ateliers Pinton, www.ateliers-pinton.com one of two remaining manufacturers that employs teams of weavers to make tapestries and also produces rugs.

-Date and length of tour: 19 days starting in London and finishing in Paris from September 6th to 24th, 2016.
+Date and length of tour: 14 days starting and finishing in Paris from 19th May – 1st June 2019.

 Group size: 8 minimum, 10 maximum.

 All museum and gallery entry charges specified in itinerary

 Private coach transfer from Angers to Albi

 Private coach transfer from Albi to Aubusson

 French speaking guide in Aubusson, Felletin